gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

     Just set `needToRender` any time you've changed something in the scene and you want the scene to be rendered incorporating your changes.

-5. Adding adding properties to `WebGLObject`s
+5. Adding properties to `WebGLObject`s

     `WebGLObject`s are the various types of resources in WebGL like a `WebGLBuffer` or `WebGLTexture`.
 Some apps add properties to those objects.
 For example code like this: